 - (2022).
 A qualitative investigation of psychological need-satisfying experiences of a mobile-learning application: A Self-Determination Theory approach.
 Computers & Education Open (CAEO).
+11 pages.

 - (2021).
 The Within-Person Effect of Psychological Distress on Social Self-Efficacy: A Random Intercept Cross-Lagged Panel Model .
 Journal of Research on Adolescence.

 - (2021).
 Testing the METUX Model in Higher Education: Interface and Task Need–Satisfaction Predict Engagement, Learning, and Well-Being.
 Frontiers in Psychology.

 - (2021).
 Motivational Determinants of Students’ Academic Functioning: The Role of Autonomy-support, Autonomous Motivation, and Perceived Competence.
 Scandinavian Journal of Educational Research.
 1-19.

 - (2020).
 The effects of a goal-framing and need-supportive app on undergraduates´ intentions, effort, and achievement in mobile science learning.
 Computers & Education.
 1-14.